-There’s something quite magical and beautiful about this time of year.
+There’s something quite magical and beautiful about the autumn time of year.
 The sounds, the smells, the long, invigorating walks through fallen leaves and, of course, the colour.

 In our latest blog, we explore the wonders of autumnal nature on Anglesey and have some activity ideas to keep your little ones happy and busy during the October half-term.